 What ISO 13485 requires for traceability

 ISO 13485:2016 is the quality management standard for medical device design and manufacture.
-It is a registration standard, and your notified body (CE marking) or FDA 510(k)/PMA process will involve an audit of your design controls.
+It is a registration standard: your notified body (CE marking) or FDA 510(k)/PMA process will audit your design controls, and a requirements traceability matrix (RTM) is the primary document you will be asked to produce.
 Section §7.3 is where most of that scrutiny lands.

 §7.3.3 Design and Development Inputs requires that requirements relating to function, performance, usability, safety, applicable regulatory requirements, and outputs from risk management be documented.
 The key phrase: “outputs from risk management.”
 ISO 13485 is formally coupled to ISO 14971 (risk management for medical devices).
 Risk is not an afterthought; it is a documented input to the design process.